Poetry Home Study Course

 There are a number of standard styles or formats which poems tend to follow.
 These include:

-Poems Focussed on Telling a Story
+Poems Focused on Telling a Story

 Ballad Style

 This is a poem that tells a story; which is constructed as a series of stanzas.
-Each stanza would typically be two or four lines and usually a refrain.
-Balads often tell stories that are derived from folk lore or historical events.
+Each stanza would typically be two or four lines and usually a refrain. ballads often tell stories that are derived from folk lore or historical events.

 Monody